 The information in this booklet is provided as an introduction to the options available.
-Clearly, there can be many factors and each individual's case is unique.
+Clearly, everyone's case is unique with many factors to consider.
+Consultation and decision making might involve several different professionals from surgery, dentistry, audiology, and anaplastology, so patients should expect some bias to be at play.